Killing of Sandra Birchmore: Background

 Birchmore was born and raised in Stoughton, Massachusetts by a chronically ill single mother.
 At age 12, Birchmore enrolled in the Stoughton Police Explorers program for youths interested in law enforcement careers.
 There, she met 25-year-old officer Matthew Farwell, who began grooming her and spending time with her outside of the program.
-In 2013, when Birchmore was 15 and Farwell was 27, federal prosecutors allege the two had sex for the first time; although Farwell married his wife just one month later, his relationship with Birchmore would continue for nearly a decade, including while he was on duty.
+In 2013, when Birchmore was 15 and Farwell was 27, federal prosecutors allege he raped her for the first time; although Farwell married his wife just one month later, his raping of Birchmore would continue for nearly a decade, including while he was on duty.
 In 2016, Birchmore's mother died of a stroke.
 In December 2020, Birchmore learned that she was pregnant, believing that Farwell was the father.
 In June 2025, a paternity test revealed that Farwell was not the father of Birchmore's unborn child.

 At the time of her death, Birchmore lived in Canton and worked as a teacher's assistant at an elementary school in Sharon, and had begun taking nursing courses at Massasoit Community College.

 Investigation

 On February 4, 2021, Birchmore's colleagues at Sharon Public Schools alerted the police after she missed days of work.
 Police found her body in her apartment that day.
 First responders believe she had been dead for days.
 Surveillance videos from February 1 show Birchmore walking in and out of the apartment in the afternoon and Farwell walking into the building in the evening and leaving after about 30 minutes.
 When she was discovered, she was wearing the same clothes she wore on February 1.

 In 2022, Norfolk County District Attorney Michael Morrissey's Office released a statement saying the investigation "found no evidence of foul play" in Birchmore's death.
 Her death was initially ruled as a suicide by asphyxia.

 Birchmore's family has questioned the official ruling, saying she was not suicidal at the time of her death.
 They filed a wrongful death lawsuit naming Matthew Farwell, his twin brother William Farwell, and their supervisor Robert Devine.
 They believe all three men were involved in sexually assaulting her when she was in the explorer program, and accused the Town of Stoughton and its Police Department of negligent hiring and supervision, which caused Birchmore emotional distress.

 In 2024, federal investigation determined that her death was a homicide, alleging that Matthew Farwell strangled her to death and staged it as a suicide to cover up their relationship and her pregnancy.
 Farwell was federally indicted on charges of murder in August 2024.
+His trial is scheduled for October 2026 with federal prosecutors choosing to not seek the death penalty.

+On December 18, 2025, Robert Devine was decertified by the police oversight board, prohibiting him from serving as a police officer in Massachusetts.
+Birchmore was found to have enrolled in the Stoughton Police Explorers program at the age of 13, which Devine supervised.
+He groomed Birchmore and the two engaged in a sexual encounter ten years later.